Aksem/modapp-cicdtools/README.md

 - test-run

-  Check whether command(e.g. application) starts without errors.
-If command doesn't fail in 'timeout' seconds(10 by default), its execution is interpreted as successful.
+  Check whether the command(e.g., application) starts without errors.
+If the command doesn't fail in 'timeout' seconds(10 by default), its execution is interpreted as successful.

   Signature: